 While it would be nice to carbonate my English Mild at a different pressure than my Berliner Weisse, it’s not worth it for the price of secondary regulators which can cost $200.

-Instead, I’ll spend $50 and get a 4 way gas manifold.
+Instead, I’ll get a 4 way gas manifold.
 It splits the gas to four different kegs, but unlike the secondary regulator you can’t control the pressure to individual kegs.

 This baby will look nice mounted on the inside of the collar.
 If I ever want to upgrade to a secondary regulator it’s an easy switch, but I’ll start out with the cheaper option.